ElderEv1l/sql_windows/README.md

-# sql_windows
+# Window functions for SQL
-My solutions to the SQL Window functions course from stepik
+My solutions to the [SQL Window functions course from stepik](https://stepik.org/course/95367/)